 Sometimes, the authentication procedures incorporated into NAS security systems can be a threat in their own right.
 When we rely on password security or other forms of authentication, we can become complacent and neglect key risks.

 For example, weak passwords can be simply guessed or brute-forced by using digital tools with relative ease.
+That’s why the first thing you have to do is change default passwords.
 Because NAS servers are connected directly to your network (as well as the internet at large), they can be inherently exposed to possible password hacks.

 Moreover, not all organizations operate watertight personal security practices.
 This can lead to the theft or betrayal of password details or the leaking of data via practices like using work applications on unsecured wifi networks.